Heating Innovations Limited

-Home Up H5 system operation H5 diagram H5 photograph H5 system layout
+Home Up H5 diagram H5 system layout H5 system operation

-Should the solid fuel appliance be unattended and cool down, the ground or air source heat pump takes over heating the system and closes down the circuit to the solid fuel appliance to prevent heat being wasted.
+Should the solid fuel appliance be unattended and cool down, the ground or air source heat pump takes over heating the system and similarly the circuit to the solid fuel appliance closes down to prevent heat being wasted.

 Either of the appliances can be used separately to run the system and the one that is not firing or working remains cold.